 Field Name Field Type Constraints Description patientId string required if any data is present The identifier used to map data to a specific patient (i.e., a specific member of the insurance plan).
 This field is defined in every data group.
 See Representing Patients with Patient IDs for more information about IDs. orderingPro viderNpi integer minimum value= 1000000000.
-Maximum value= 29999999999 The NPI number of the ordering provider. orderDate date - The date the medication was ordered.
+Maximum value= 29999999999 The NPI number of the ordering provider. orderDate date The date the medication was ordered.
 If this record is for a refill, this should be the date the refill was ordered and not the date of the initial order for the medication.
-The date must be in the standard date format, YYYY-MM-DD. startDate date - The date the medication started.
-The date must be in the standard date format, YYYY-MM-DD. endDate date - The date the medication ended.
+The date must be in the standard date format, YYYY-MM-DD. startDate date · · · The date the medication started.
+The date must be in the standard date format, YYYY-MM-DD. endDate date The date the medication ended.
 The date must be in the standard date format, YYYY-MM-DD.

-Constraints Description The allowed values are: • active • continued • discontinued • increased • patientStopped • refilled • telephoneStart Indicates whether the medication is currently applicable or no longer applies. medicationC ode string A code representing the medication being reported in the current record. codeSystem enumerated string The allowed values are: • rxNorm • ndc The code system used for the supplied medication in the medicationCode field. medicationN ame string none A freeform string representing the common name of the medication. supplyLengt h integer minimum value=1 The number of days of medication included in each prescription fill quantity integer minimum value=1 The total number of pills, shots, or other medication included in each prescription fill frequency string none How often the medication is taken by the patient. dose number r must be a positive number The number of pills, puff spoonfuls, etc. in each of medication (i.e. how man taken at one time).
-Support 0.5 to indicate taking half dose.
+Field Name Field Type Constraints Description status enumerated string The allowed values are: • active • continued • discontinued • increased • patientStopped • refilled • telephoneStart Indicates whether the medication is currently applicable or no longer applies. medicationC ode string A code representing the medication being reported in the current record. codeSystem enumerated string The allowed values are: • rxNorm • ndc The code system used for the supplied medication in the medicationCode field. medicationN ame string none A freeform string representing the common name of the medication. supplyLengt h integer minimum value=1 The number of days of medication included in each prescription fill quantity integer minimum value=1 The total number of pills, shots, or other medication included in each prescription fill frequency string none How often the medication is taken by the patient. dose number must be a positive number The number of pills, puffs, injections, spoonfuls, etc. in each dose of the medication (i.e. how many items are taken at one time).
+Supports values like 0.5 to indicate taking half of a pill per dose.

 Field Name Field Type Constraints Description strength string none The amount of medication in each item taken by the patient in milligrams or any other appropriate unit.
 The strength should include both the value and the corresponding unit of measurement.
 The strength is per item, not per dose.
 If the patient takes 2 10mg pills per dose, the strength should be listed as 10mg.
-If the patient takes half of a 1mg pill per dose, the strength should be listed as 1mg. deliveryMec hanism string none The medication form: pill, liquid, ointment, nasal inhaler, oral inhaler, injection, auto-injector, etc.Image: Image: Ima
+If the patient takes half of a 1mg pill per dose, the strength should be listed as 1mg.
+Future versions of the MHDC Quality Measures specification may split strength into two fields; one with the value and one with the unit to be more consistent with how we handle values with units generally. deliveryMec hanism string none The medication form: pill, liquid, ointment, nasal inhaler, oral inhaler, injection, auto-injector, etc.Image: State of the state of